 Although every step above seems very easy, it is hard to figure them out without outside help, for example, one-click to transfer all iPhone photos to computer, delete all photos from iPhone at once and sync photos from computer to iCloud manually.
-Therefore, here we recommend you an iPhone iPad content management tool – AnyTrans for iOS, which helps you solve all the problems listed above easily.
+Therefore, here we recommend you an iPhone iPad content management tool – AnyTrans, which helps you solve all the problems listed above easily.

-Now download AnyTrans for iOS on your computer, and follow us to store photos on iCloud, not iPhone.
+Now download AnyTrans on your computer, and follow us to store photos on iCloud, not iPhone.

 Step 2.
 Click iCloud Manager > Log in iCloud with Apple ID and password.

-Step 4.
-Add photos from computer to iCloud manually.
+Step 3.
+Add photos from your Mac computer to iCloud manually.
 Choose the Photos you want to import > import them to iCloud